arao72/JustEnderBoi/README.md

 </div>

-Things I'm adding to my multi-episode series on how to make a discord bot with discord.py (last updates jun 20)
+Things I'm adding to my multi-episode series on how to make a discord bot with discord.py (last updated jun 20)
 - [x] 8ball Command
 - [x] Purge command
 - [ ] Kick + Ban Command